dancek/zsh-codestats/README.md

 zgen load dancek/zsh-codestats
 ```

-Add a line for the plugin, run `zgen update` and restart your terminal.
+Add a line for the plugin, run `zgen update`, then restart the shell by e.g. `exec zsh`.

 ### Manual installation